atulyw/cdec/DevOps Essentials for Modern Engineering/SonarCloud/SonarCloud.md

 - **Balance coverage** with maintainability

 ### 2. Pipeline Optimization
+- **Use Maven plugin approach** for better integration and performance
 - **Run analysis in parallel** with other stages
 - **Cache dependencies** to speed up builds
 - **Use appropriate timeouts** for quality gates
 - **Implement proper error handling**
+- **Leverage Maven's dependency management** instead of downloading standalone scanners

 ### 3. Team Collaboration
 - **Educate team** on quality gate requirements